On the $\mathcal{N}=3$ and $\mathcal{N}=4$ superconformal holographic dictionary: Concluding Remarks

 As a result, this work endeavors to deepen our understanding of three-dimensional supersymmetry and fields with spin greater than two in Einstein's supergravity theories, while emphasizing their connection with string theory.
 The primary objective is to comprehensively develop these theories and explicitly determine their asymptotic symmetries under the most general boundary conditions, as outlined in the introduction.

 One focal point of the research is understanding the asymptotic behavior of established supersymmetric theories and identifying their asymptotic symmetries under the most general boundary conditions.
 Asymptotic symmetries play a crucial role in comprehending theories' behavior at large distances, offering significant insights into their general behavior.
 Additionally, the work highlights the process of associating the results of the developed Einstein supergravity theories with string theory.
-However, detailed discussions on the straightforward aspects of this relationship are deferred to a subsequent study.
+However, detailed discussions on the straightforward aspects of this relationship are deferred to a subsequent study.\\

 By deferring the straightforward details of the relationship with string theory to a future work, this work aims to pave the way for further exploration.
-The intention is to provide a comprehensive foundation for the mathematical structure of supersymmetric theories, leaving the explicit exploration of the intricate details of the interplay between these theories and string theory for subsequent research endeavors.\\
+The intention is to provide a comprehensive foundation for the mathematical structure of supersymmetric theories, leaving the explicit exploration of the intricate details of the interplay between these theories and string theory for subsequent research endeavors.\\ Finally, in this study, we analyzed the boundary conditions for Chern--Simons theories based on the superalgebras $\mathfrak{osp}(3|2)$ and $\mathfrak{osp}(4|2)$ , corresponding to $\mathcal{N}=(3,3)$ and $\mathcal{N}=(4,4)$ supersymmetric boundary $SCFTs$, respectively.
+However, the large $\mathcal{N}=(4,4)$ supersymmetric theory, which{{ is dual to $AdS_3 \times S^3\times S^3 \times S^1$}}, was not addressed in this paper due to the additional challenges introduced by the extended geometric and symmetry structures.
+This significant topic, requiring a more detailed analysis, is reserved for future work.\\

+Additionally, our approach to deriving the $OPEs$ of the boundary $SCFT$ currents is closely related to the methodology outlined in \cite{Creutzig:2012xb} and \cite{Gutperle:2011kf}, where $OPEs$ are derived from the bulk Chern--Simons equations of motion.
+However, unlike these studies, our approach emphasizes the role of supersymmetry in shaping the $\cW-$ algebra structures on the boundary and constructs these structures explicitly from the underlying supergroups.
+Therefore, our work provides a complementary perspective, contributing to a deeper understanding of the interplay between bulk symmetries and boundary dynamics. {{While the methods in \cite{Creutzig:2012xb} and \cite{Gutperle:2011kf} are significant, they have not been extended to supersymmetric cases such as the ones discussed here.
+Thus, our approach generalizes these methods, offering a unique contribution by focusing on the detailed investigation of supersymmetric structures. }}